ABOUT

 "No responsibility of government is more fundamental than the responsibility of maintaining the highest standards of ethical behavior."— John F. Kennedy

-TASFGA's members are educators, public servants, attorneys, technologists, journalists, researchers, and homeowners across New York and beyond — united by the conviction that governance accountability should not depend on who you can afford to hire.
+TASFGA is being organized by educators, public servants, attorneys, technologists, journalists, researchers, and homeowners — people who share the view that governance accountability should not depend on who you can afford to hire.

 THE RESEARCH